 Our “Emotional Wellbeing” chapter is designed to prepare personnel for the reality of day-to-day encounters with the public at large and methods to maintain healthy and safe interactions.
 We will share methods to help individuals discern in themselves and in their peers any OSIs (Operational Stress Injury) resulting from events witnessed or trauma suffered at a scene.

-Our focus on teamwork and dynamics will further create stronger, safer and healthier groups.
+At JTFSecurity Group, our focus on teamwork and dynamics will further create stronger, safer and healthier groups.

 CARDS can be incorporated within any agency’s existing Operational Guidelines, and can be integrated within a larger communication protocol and with other agencies if desired.
 The CARDS Protocol can be taught as a stand alone course or can be tailored to your specific needs.